 NTFT full-time flexible assignments in the Clerk Craft may be utilized to cover Function 4 vacancies and absences.
 Is there any difference between these assignments and Relief and Pool Assignments?

-ANSWER: Absolutely.
+ANSWER: Yes.
 The schedules of employees in Relief and Pool assignments may be changed with Wednesday notice to cover the specific schedule of a vacancy or absence of an assignment specifically identified within the terms of their bid assignment, both in their own or other installations, without out-of-schedule obligation.
 The schedule of the limited number of permissible NTFT flexible employees, on the other hand, may be changed with Wednesday notice, to any necessary schedule (within their daily and weekly work hour guarantees) within customer service/retail (function 4) to cover either one or multiple absence(s).
 There is no requirement that the possible assignment(s) be specified within the original job posting or that the employee be used in the identical schedule of the person(s) being relieved.
-A full-time flexible cannot be utilized to relieve in a different installation.
+While they may be utilized to relieve in other facilities within their own installation a NTFT flexible cannot be utilized to relieve in a different installation.

 Where will the Relief and Pool Clerk whose bid duty assignment identifies additional installations for which he/she has relief responsibilities be domiciled?